Employment Contracts Attorneys in Indianapolis

 There are many examples of illegal terms you may come across in an employment contract, especially from an inexperienced employer.
 These can attempt to unlawfully limit your lawfully protected sick leave or pregnancy leave, prohibit whistleblowing, or even permit unlawful grounds for termination.
 Any terms that imply these or other illegal provisions should be challenged before you sign or if an employer is trying to enforce them.

 Should you find yourself confronted with illegal terms in an employment agreement, or need help determining if terms are illegal, reach out to an attorney for help.
-Our employment contracts lawyers in Indianapolis at Cleveland Lehner Cassidy can scan employment agreements to search for unlawful or unfavorable terms.
+Our employment lawyers at Cleveland Lehner Cassidy can scan employment agreements to search for unlawful or unfavorable terms.

 When you need our help, reach out to Cleveland Lehner Cassidy by contacting us online as soon as possible.
 Take advantage of a free and flexible initial consultation over the phone or in-person to find out how we may be able to help.